 The goal of the landing page is to get leads, right?
 More leads equals more conversions.
 Landing pages tend to have much better conversion rates than home pages—in the neighborhood of 5-15%.
 And high quality landing pages perform even better!

 So when it comes to your marketing plan, your landing page most definitely needs to be a key player in your overall strategy.
 It’s a way to more effectively control the user experience.
 Your landing page guides them to where you wish to take them.
 When perfectly executed, it proves to be a tremendous signpost within the context of your digital advertising strategy.
-Below are 10 ideas for creating the ultimate landing page.
+Below are 10 landing page best practices to aid in your marketing efforts.

 Keep it simple: